Sunday Anxiety

-Instead of forcing rest, try listening.
+Instead of forcing rest, I practice listening.

 Where do I feel tension, and can I soften just a little?